feryee/retail-sales-dataanalysis-project/README.md

   - Sales by Category
   - Sales by Region
   - Sales by Segment
   - Profit vs Loss distribution
+  -Built **Tableau Mini Project**
+A beginner-level Tableau analysis using retail sales data to visualize:
+- Sales by Category
+- Sales by Region

 ## Project Status
 Power BI dashboard added.
 Project completed with scope for future enhancements.